-AMS OF DELAWARE: Methadone has a half life of 48 hours, therefore for a patient who normally doses at 100mg daily, they would still have approx 50mg in their system the next day.
-Although missing a dose may be moderately uncomfortable, its not unbearable and will not provoke withdrawal.
+AMS OF DELAWARE: Methadone has a half-life of 48 hours; therefore, a patient who normally doses 100mg daily would still have approx 50mg in their system the next day.
+Although missing a dose may be moderately uncomfortable, it’s not unbearable and will not provoke withdrawal.

 ADDICTION BLOG: What about weekend dosing when clinics are closed (Sunday, for example)?

-AMS OF DELAWARE: Generally, it’s understood that if the receiving program is closed for normal operations on Sunday, than a take home dose would be issued to cover for Sunday unless strictly instructed otherwise by the referring agency.
+AMS OF DELAWARE: Generally, it’s understood that if the receiving program is closed for normal operations on Sunday, then a take-home dose would be issued to cover for Sunday unless strictly instructed otherwise by the referring agency.

-ADDICTION BLOG: Should people traveling out of town schedule an appointment with their hometown methadone clinic physician BEFORE leaving?
+ADDICTION BLOG: Should people travel out of town to schedule an appointment with their hometown methadone clinic physician BEFORE leaving?

 AMS OF DELAWARE: Yes.

 ADDICTION BLOG: What should happen when a traveler returns to their hometown methadone clinic?
-Do they needs to schedule an appointment with their physician AFTER travel, for example?
+Do they need to schedule an appointment with their physician AFTER travel, for example?

 AMS OF DELAWARE: Absolutely not.

-All the patient has to do is to turn in the empty take home bottles.
+All the patient has to do is turn in the empty take-home bottles.
 Their home program makes a phone call to the referral agency to verify the date and last dose of medication received by the patient.

 ADDICTION BLOG: Is there anything else you would like to share with our readers?